msftnadavbh/ghas-workshop-zero2hero/docs/PARTICIPANT_GUIDE.md

 ## Phase 1: Dependencies & SBOM (30 min)

-> **Your Mission:** Supply chain attacks are on the rise—attackers target the libraries you depend on, not just your code.
+> **Your Mission:** Supply chain attacks are on the rise-attackers target the libraries you depend on, not just your code.
 Before you can secure your supply chain, you need to know what's in it.
 Your first task is to generate a complete inventory of every dependency in this project.

 ### What You'll Learn
 - How to view dependencies across different languages (Node.js, Python, Java)